 Once we had a great talk with a guy who is extremely popular co-founder of Meanbee and known as Magento guru - Tom Robertshaw.
 But the largest share of his popularity is gained thanks to the in-depth e-Commerce surveys which keep informed and up-to-date the global community of merchants together with platform developers.
-A decade ago, Tom enriched his blog with one more detailed e-commerce survey insights from 2014.
+Over a decade ago, in 2014, Tom enriched his blog with one more detailed e-commerce survey insights from 2014.
 He asked, what shopping cart was leading the world then, and what were the top 100K busiest sites?

 For this survey Tom has used a statistics provided by Alexa that appears to be an Amazon-owned company.
 Accordingly to the presented data the number one popular platform is Magento with a significant market share at the time.
 Second best has been claimed to be the most known WordPress plugin - WooCommerce.
 Some analytics may feel strange about that as it has been considered a solution for small web stores with a kind of limited opportunities.
 However, as it is said: “Homer sometimes nods” and this shopping cart has surpassed all expectations for sure.